argoproj-labs/argocd-image-updater/README.md

 * is well commented,
 * and last but not least is compatible with our license and CLA

+Please note that in the current early phase of development, the code base is a fast moving target and lots of refactoring will happen constantly.

 ## License

 `argocd-image-updater` is open source software, released under the